bionicdl-sustech/DeepClawBenchmark/README.md

 # The DeepClaw Benchmark

 The DeepClaw is a benchmarking model zoo that functions as a Reconfigurable Robotic Manipulation System for Robot Learning.
 The main homepage can be found at [here](https://bionicdl-sustech.github.io/DeepClawBenchmark/).
-This is the GitHub repository of DeepClaw source code, including instructions for installing and using DeepClaw, below.
+This is the GitHub repository of DeepClaw source code, including instructions for installing and using DeepClaw.

 ## Resources